Video Product Marketing: A Practical Playbook

 How to Get Your Videos Made

-Teams get stuck.
-They know they need more video, but they don’t know what production model will hold up after the first few requests.
+Teams get stuck here.
+They know they need more video, but they are not sure what production model will hold up after the first few requests.

 Most companies end up choosing between familiar options and miss the middle ground.
-They compare in-house hiring against a traditional agency, maybe add a few freelancers, and then wonder why output still feels uneven.
+They weigh an in-house hire against an outside production company, maybe add a couple of freelancers, and still wonder why output feels uneven.

 The production work itself is usually straightforward